-Under the auspicious of the AU, AAU and UbuntuNet, submarine cable service providers alliance negotiated model for accessing educational and research networks for an individual university or higher learning institutions through the access to the national NREN (COSTECH), which will be connected to the regional NREN which in turn will be connected via submarine cable to regional NREN (Europe in this case) and then connected beyond that to other networks.
+Under the auspicious of the AU, AAU and UbuntuNet, submarine cable service providers alliance negotiated a model for accessing educational and research networks for an individual university or higher learning institutions through the access to the national NREN (hosted by COSTECH), which will be connected to the regional NREN which in turn will be connected via submarine cable to regional NREN (Europe in this case) and then connected beyond that to other networks.
 The Large developed NRENs of Europe and North America do this to ensure that the traffic is for education and research to justify the price discount offered for IP traffic.
 At the same time the submarine cable providers SEACOM, EASSy and TEAMs are also offering a discounted education and research bandwidth price, knowing that this circuit has been terminated at a NREN network for education purposes through SEACOM connectivity at the capacity of STM-1.
 Initially the Open University of Tanzania (OUT), Dar es Salaam Institute of Technology (DIT), College of Business Education (CBE), Ardhi University (ARU), Herbart Kairuki Memorial University of Medicine, Institute of Transport, Mikocheni Agriculture Research Institute (MARI), Tanzania Industrial Research and Development Organization (TIRDO) were connected to the COSTECH NOC and directly linked with European GEANT2 through the Ubuntu Alliance.
-By December 2012 fourteen institutions are connected to the STM1 capacity providing a minimum of 10Mbps per institution.
+By December 2014 eighteen institutions will be connected to the STM1 capacity providing a minimum of 8Mbps per institution.

 In Tanzania, TERNET is a technical NGO supporting COSTECH in the implementation of the NREN and is a member of the Ubuntunet Alliance of which other members are Ebale (DRC), Ethernet (Ethiopia), KENET (Kenya), MAREN (Malawi), Morenet (Mozambique), Rwednet (Rwanda), SomaliREN (Somalia), SUIN (Sudan), TENET (South Africa), RENU (Uganda) and ZAMREN (Zambia).
 TERNET is committed to the AfricaConnect project for interconnecting these African NRENs' through cross border fibre to allow peering and exchange of research and education traffic regionally.